protz/dagstuhl-rust-2025/2-Proposal.md

-Website says: "Our applications are typically 5 pages long."

-The proposal text must be written in English and should clearly describe the following aspects of the proposed seminar:

 # Summary of the field(s) of research within which the topic of the proposed seminar lies

 Over the past decade, the Rust programming language has rapidly gained traction as a safer alternative